Ab Initio Calculations of Even Oxygen Isotopes with Chiral Two- Plus Three-Nucleon Interactions

 This generator is free of numerical instabilities but less efficient because the flow equations become stiff \cite{Hergert:2012nb, Tsukiyama:2011uq}.
 In the limit of a single Slater determinant reference state, both generators reduce to the forms used for closed-shell nuclei in \cite{Hergert:2012nb, Tsukiyama:2011uq}.

-As our reference state, we choose a particle-number projected Hartree-Fock-Bogoliubov (HFB) vacuum, $\ket{\Phi} = \PO_N\PO_Z \ket{\text{HFB}}$ \cite{Ring:1980bb}.
-This ansatz for the many-body wave function for an open-shell nucleus allows us to enforce spherical symmetry in calculations for even nuclei \cite{Perez-Martin:2008zf}.
+We obtain a reference state for each nucleus by solving the Hartree-Fock-Bogoliubov (HFB) equations, and projecting the resulting state on proton and neutron number, $\ket{\Phi} = \PO_N\PO_Z \ket{\text{HFB}}$ \cite{Ring:1980bb}.
+This choice allows us to enforce spherical symmetry in calculations for even nuclei \cite{Perez-Martin:2008zf}, and greatly increases the single-particle basis sizes we can treat.
 The natural-orbital basis of $\ket{\Phi}$ is the usual canonical basis of the HFB vacuum, allowing us to use analytic expressions for the density matrices \cite{Sheikh:2000xx}.

-We conclude the discussion of the MR-IM-SRG method by mentioning that systematic improvements of the truncation scheme are possible.
-One would include $3,\ldots,A$-body operators when expanding the flow equation \eqref{eq:flow} in normal-ordered components, as well as additional terms involving irreducible density matrices.
+The MR-IM-SRG method can be extended systematically by improving the truncation scheme: One would include $3,\ldots,A$-body operators when Eq.~\eqref{eq:flow} is expanded in normal-ordered components, as well as additional terms involving irreducible density matrices.
 While the number of flow equations is the same as in the single-reference case, their complexity grows much more rapidly due to additional terms from the generalized normal ordering \cite{Kutzelnigg:1997fk,Tsukiyama:2011uq,Hergert:2012nb}.

-\paragraph{Calculation Details.} Reference states for the MR-IM-SRG calculation are obtained by solving the HFB equations in 15 major harmonic-oscillator (HO) shells, and projecting the resulting HFB vacuum on good proton and neutron numbers \cite{Hergert:2009zn,Hergert:2012nb}.
+\paragraph{Calculation Details.} Reference states for the MR-IM-SRG calculation are obtained by solving the HFB equations in 15 major harmonic-oscillator (HO) shells, and projecting the resulting state on good proton and neutron numbers \cite{Hergert:2009zn,Hergert:2012nb}.
 For the 3N interaction, the sum of the HO energy quantum numbers of a 3N basis state is limited by $e_1+e_2+e_3\leq\EMax=14$, as discussed in \cite{Binder:2013zr,Hergert:2012nb}.
 Reducing $\EMax$ from 14 to 12 changes the MR-IM-SRG(2) ground-state energies for oxygen isotopes by less than 1\% for the Hamiltonians used in this work.
 The intrinsic NN+3N Hamiltonian is normal-ordered with respect to the reference state, and the residual normal-ordered 3N interaction term is discarded, leading to the normal-ordered two-body approximation (NO2B), which is found to overestimate oxygen binding energies by about 1\% \cite{Hergert:2012nb,Binder:2013zr}.